 Passive ventilation is an essential component of passive design and is a free and environmentally friendly method of ventilation that is suitable for most New Zealand locations.

-In most New Zealand homes, passive ventilation will be sufficient to meet most temperature control and air quality requirements, so long as it is used in conjunction with localised air extraction systems such as range hoods and bathroom extractor fans to remove moisture and pollutants.
+In most New Zealand homes, passive ventilation will be sufficient to meet most temperature control and air quality requirements, so long as it is carefully designed and used in conjunction with localised air extraction systems such as range hoods and bathroom extractor fans to remove moisture and pollutants.

 Using passive ventilation for cooling